 The court seized shall have jurisdiction over any proceedings concerning a company which owns or controls a company for which proceedings are pending before it, but also over any proceedings concerning a company which is owned or controlled by a company for which proceedings are pending before it.

-In addition, the corporate veil may be lifted and insolvency proceedings initiated against a company (whose COMI is located in France) may be extended to another company on the ground either that (i) the debtor is held to be a fictitious legal entity, or (ii) that the assets and liabilities of another person (such as a parent company) and those of the debtor are so intertwined that they should be deemed to be one single entity.
+In addition, the corporate veil may be lifted and insolvency proceedings initiated against a company (whose COMI is located in France) may be extended to another company on the grounds that either (i) the debtor is held to be a fictitious legal entity, or (ii) that the assets and liabilities of another person (such as a parent company) and those of the debtor are so intertwined that they should be deemed to be one single entity.

 Finally, European law tends to take into consideration the existence of a corporate group.
 The Insolvency Regulation has introduced a group coordination proceeding between all courts before which an insolvency proceeding is opened by an entity of a group.
+Nevertheless, there has been no changes in the consideration granted to groups of companies following the Ordinance transposing the Directive 2019/1023.

 Is your country considering adoption of the UNCITRAL Model Law on Enterprise Group Insolvency?

 Pursuant to the United Nations’ website, the UNCITRAL Model Law on Enterprise Group Insolvency (the Model Law), focuses on insolvency proceedings relating to multiple debtors that are members of the same enterprise group.
-It is designed to equip States with modern legislation addressing the domestic and cross-border insolvency of enterprise groups, complementing the UNCITRAL Model Law on Cross-Border Insolvency (as described in section 16 herein) and part three of the UNCITRAL Legislative Guide on Insolvency Law.
+It is designed to equip States with modern legislation addressing the domestic and cross-border insolvency of enterprise groups, complementing the UNCITRAL Model Law on Cross-Border Insolvency (as described in section 17 herein) and part three of the UNCITRAL Legislative Guide on Insolvency Law.

 To our knowledge, France is not considering adopting it at this point.